wix-incubator/pro-gallery-layouter/README.md

 * [Group Types](https://docs.google.com/presentation/d/1RGRkSmXV94dKXL-7umXcJXsgOGwcBRu0l9AcfShV21I/edit#slide=id.g2704b1b40a_0_370) a presentaion that displays the different group types in the collage layout

-# Demos
+# Examples
-To see how to use the layouter, check out the [Demos](/demos) page.
+To see how to use the layouter, check out the [Examples](/examples).
-(all demos are plain js, but you need to import the library) You can also clone the repo and move to the *demos* branch, run `npm install` and `npm start` to see it in action
+(all demos are in vanilla js, but you need to import the library)

+- [Absolute positioning example](/examples/absolute.js) uses absolute positioning to display the layout
+- [Relative positioning example](/examples/relative.js) shows how to achieve a better performance using relative positioning
+- [Responsive example](/examples/relative.js) takes advantage of the [Layouter](#layouter) to implement responsive layout where only visible items are rendered